liamzdenek/sourcegraph-application/DEMO_SCRIPT.md

    2. I want to work in a high-leverage environment, where the company understands that $100+/engineer/day is inevitable
    3. Finally, I believe I can accomplish my major learning goal at Sourcegraph while delivering exceptional impact. (improve my product oriented-thinking)

-3. I'm excited about the possibility of joining Sourcegraph and contributing to your mission of helping people achieve financial independence.
+3. I'm excited about the possibility of joining Sourcegraph and contributing to your vision of Agent Clusters and Fleets.
 4. Thank you for your consideration.
 I look forward to hearing back